JoshGJPI/logseq-plugin-calc-blocks/README.md

 				  #+END_WARNING
 - ## Units
 	- ### Units are **ignored** in calculations from the `cBlock`, `cTree`, and `cDNotes` commands
 		- By default the last unit displayed in the equation will be displayed in the result.
-Units may be placed at the end of an equation in parenthesis "()" to define the desired output units
+Units may be placed in a *Result Modifier* at the end of an equation in parenthesis "()" to define the desired output units
 			- Typical Output 1 := 10ft + 15ft = 25ft
 			- Typical Output 2 := 20psf \* 10ft = 200ft
 			- Defined Units Output := 20psf \* 10ft (plf) = 200plf